patrickwupc/taiwan-insurer-alm-fx-hedging-model/README.md

 This project utilizes **real-world financial data**:

 - **TWD/USD Exchange Rates** – Daily spot rates.
-- **Forward Market Data** – Daily 3-month, 6-month, and 1-year forward rates and points.
 - **Interest Rates** – Daily interest rates for both the U.S. and Taiwan.
+And using the interest rate parity formula, we derive the 3m, 6m, and 1y forwad rates and spots.
+Backtesting it against the spot rates shows accuracy
 - **U.S. Corporate Bond Yields** – Daily yields for:
   - ICE BofA 7–10 Year U.S. Corporate Index (`BAMLC4A0C710YEY`)
   - ICE BofA 10–15 Year U.S. Corporate Index (`BAMLC4A0C1015YEY`)

 These serve as robust proxies for the **high-quality long-term corporate bonds** typically held by Taiwanese insurers.